Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Input
 2 inputs are required:

 1. **value** (_string_): Value that will be searched in the given tables.

    For example:

 	   J23106-RBS_STD-LacI-rpoC-g2
 2. **possible_labware** (_dict_): a dictionary where every value is a dictionary containing a data frame corresponding to the values where _value_ will be searched and the labware associated with that data frame.

     The data frame containing the different values should be under the "Map Names" key, and the labware associated under the "Opentrons Place" key.
 In addition, the dictionary's values should have a third item with the key "Label" to recognize the item in case the _value_ is more than once in a specific data frame.

     For instance:

 	   {1:{"Map Names":<class 'pandas.core.frame.DataFrame'>, "Opentrons Place":<class 'opentrons.protocol_api.labware.Labware'>, "Label":"abc"}, 2:{"Map Names":<class 'pandas.core.frame.DataFrame'>, "Opentrons Place":<class 'opentrons.protocol_api.labware.Labware'>, "Label":2}}

 ### Output

-* A class 'opentrons.protocol_api.labware.Well' corresponding to the well of the labware that the _value_ is in the data frame
+* An object from the class 'opentrons.protocol_api.labware.Well' corresponding to the well of the labware that the _value_ is in the data frame
 * An exception in case the _value_ is not in the set of data frames or is more than 1 time in a data frame

 ### Summary of functioning

 1. For loop through the values in _possible_labwares_
     1. Obtain the values of all cells with _value_.
-We will obtain a <class 'pandas.core.indexes.multi.MultiIndex'> when every element is a tuple with the index's name and the value's name as the first and second element, respectively.
+We will obtain a 'pandas.core.indexes.multi.MultiIndex' where every element is a tuple containing the dataframe cells where the value has been found.
+The first element of that touple will be the index of the cell and the second one the name of the column.
     2. Check how many elements the multi-index object has

         **0 element**